Ever since moving to California, I have been dying to hike the Hollywood Sign trail via Brush Canyon Trail.

 At around 1.5 miles you will come to a junction where you’re going to veer left on the Mulholland Trail towards the Hollywood Sign.
 If you turn right here, you’ll head towards the Griffith Observatory.

-A you continue on this trail, the path flattens out and will wind its way around the canyon.
-Even from here you’ll begin to see spectacular views of the city.
+As you continue on the Hollywood Sign trail, the path flattens out and will wind its way around the canyon.
+From here you will begin to see spectacular views of the city.

 Eventually you will come to another junction.
 Take a sharp right up Mount Lee Drive and note that this part of the hike is fairly steep.

-In about a mile you will find yourself behind the Hollywood Sign taking in beautiful views like below.
+In about a mile you will find yourself behind the Hollywood Sign where you can take in beautiful views like the ones below.

-If you also want frontal views of the Hollywood Sign, instead of turning right up Mount Lee Drive, continue straight on the path.
+If you would like frontal views of the Hollywood Sign, instead of turning right up Mount Lee Drive, continue straight on the path.
 In less than a mile you will begin to see views of the sign like below.